werdenberg/GettingAndCleaningDataCourseProject/CodeBook.md

 - STANDING
 - LAYING
 ##### Gyroscope and Accereometer measurements
-For information on the accelerometer and gyroscope measurements please refer to the README.txt as well as features_info.txt inside the downloaded dataset as well as its online documentation.
+Numeric, mean and standard deviation for each feature For information on the accelerometer and gyroscope measurements please refer to the README.txt as well as features_info.txt inside the downloaded dataset as well as its online documentation.

 ## Transformations